mandyvuong/CV/README.md

 </div>

 Career changer turned software developer.
 Six years experience in grants management and completed Makers Academy coding bootcamp in November 2021.
-Eager to reroute my STEM background to put my experience into practice in software development.
+Eager to reroute back to my STEM background to put my experience into practice in software development.

 ## Projects